qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

        - ``gc_errorx``: the x coordinate of the duplicate vertex.
        - ``gc_errory``: the y coordinate of the duplicate vertex.
        - ``gc_error``
+       - ``UNIQUE_ID`` field: the unique ID of the input feature that has duplicate vertices.
    * - **Duplicated vertices features**
      - ``OUTPUT``
      - [vector: same as input]